Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 Nonetheless, we assert that the errors will be equivalent in magnitude for the different binning choices considered, and hence conclude that for a full 3$\times$2pt tomographic analysis of our simulated \textit{Euclid} DR1-like catalogues, in the presence of realistic noise, the optimum binning choice is the equipopulated case.

-While there perhaps could still be merit in using 10 tomographic bins to extract a few more percent precision in $(w_{0}, w_{a})$, we note that the use of more bins would increase the computational expense.
+While there perhaps could still be merit in using ten tomographic bins to extract a few more per cent precision in $(w_{0}, w_{a})$, we note that the use of more bins would increase the computational expense.
 Moreover, it is likely that any potential benefits are only realisable, within the framework of a theoretical study, such as the one presented here, where one has full control and knowledge of the uncertainties that are introduced.

-Comparatively, for a real Stage IV analysis it is likely that this extra information probed by increasing the number of bins beyond $\sim$7 will be difficult to leverage, especially in light of the additional model and inference complexity that is due to effects we do not consider here, such as the shear bias in the shape measurements of galaxies (e.g. \citealt{Hirata03}, \citealt{Jansen24}, \citealt{EP-Congedo}), the effects of magnification in the galaxy sample and further high order terms (e.g. \citealt{Duncan22}, \citealt{Deshpande20}, \citealt{Deshpande-EP28}), or the effects of marginalisation over other cosmological parameters within their prior ranges.
+Comparatively, for a real Stage IV analysis, it is likely that this extra information probed by increasing the number of bins beyond about seven will be difficult to leverage, especially in light of the additional model and inference complexity that we do not consider here.
+Such effects include the shear bias in the shape measurements of galaxies (e.g. \citealt{Hirata03}, \citealt{Jansen24}, \citealt{EP-Congedo}), the effects of magnification in the galaxy sample and further high order terms (e.g. \citealt{Duncan22}, \citealt{Deshpande20}, \citealt{Deshpande-EP28}), {or the effects of marginalisation over nuisance parameters, such as the galaxy bias, or other cosmological parameters within a given prior range.}

 We note additionally the impact of intrinsic alignments on 3$\times$2pt cosmology (e.g. \citealt{Troxel15}), which we do not model in this study.
-It has been proposed that the systematic effects of intrinsic alignments can be quantified by the use of tomography \citep{King02}, and we highlight that such an investigation could be a possible extension of this work for the future.
+It has been proposed that the systematic effects of intrinsic alignments can be quantified by the use of tomography \citep{King02}, { and we highlight that such an investigation, combined with the effects of further systematics not considered in this study, can be examined in later work.}

+Indeed, \cite{Pocino-EP12} consider marginalising over both intrinsic alignments and a constant galaxy bias in each tomographic bin for a 2$\times$2pt forecast of photometric galaxy clustering and galaxy-galaxy lensing with \textit{Euclid}.
+By targeting the dark energy figure of merit, they report that the marginalisation procedure motivates the use of fewer tomographic bins compared to conditional constraints, since less cosmological information can be extracted.

+In addition, they found that for the marginalised 2$\times$2pt constraints, there is negligible difference between the equal redshift width and equipopulated binning choices.
+Comparatively, there is a $\sim$30\% difference between these binning choices for conditional constraints for a clustering-only analysis using 13 tomographic bins.
+This result indicates that the choice of tomographic binning strategy for each 3$\times$2pt probe may have a complex dependence on different systematics that may be incorporated in the analysis.
+A detailed study covering different models for a range of systematics, in which their effect on tomography is considered both individually and collectively, is a study that is beyond the scope of this paper, but will be an important investigation for future work.

 Lastly, we note that the true errors in the photo-$z$ estimates, the shear estimates and/or the measured power spectra may not be purely Gaussian (e.g. \citealt{Takada09}).
 We explore an example of this scenario in the following section (Sect.~\ref{sec:catastrophic-photozs}) where we consider the effects of catastrophic photo-$z$ uncertainties in the estimation of the galaxy redshifts and the subsequent impact on the inference on the dark energy parameters.